On The Hard Problem of Consciousness

-Regardless, the objection based upon the law of conservation argues that i) it applies to every physical interaction, and that ii) all causal interactions must involve an exchange of energy.
-Now, it turns out, as cogently argued by Collins, that i) is not true for the case of general relativity, and ii) is false in the case of quantum mechanics.
-These two theories jointly subtend to most of modern physics.
+Regardless, the objection based upon the law of conservation argues that i) it applies to every physical interaction and that ii) all causal interactions must involve an exchange of energy.
+Now, it turns out, as cogently argued by Collins, that i) is not true in the case of general relativity, and ii) is false in the case of quantum mechanics.
+These two theories jointly subtend to most modern physics.

 It thus appears that this 'fatal' objection to substance dualism, supposedly based upon hard physical science, may in fact reflect a fatal lack of scientific sophistication among the philosophers who appeal to it and regard it as the most decisive argument against substance dualism.
 As Collins notes, if they took the trouble to assess the place the law of conservation occupies in today's physics, it would become clear to them that ' the formulation required by the objection to dualism has not been a principle in our best physical theories for the last 100 years.'
 (Collins, 2011, p.
 124)